MicrosoftDocs/iis-docs/iis/web-hosting/migrate-to-the-microsoft-web-platform/migrate-to-a-windows-based-platform.md

 ## Basic Steps in Server Migration

-The four basic steps for migration of a PHP application from Linux to Windows are:
+The basic steps for migration of a PHP application from Linux to Windows are:

 1. Plan your migration.
 2. Install the Windows environment.
 Articles on the learn.iis.net Web site can step you through these procedures.
 3. Migrate files.
 Migrating Web site files from one server to another can be done using the three different methods:

-a.
-Migrating files using Windows Sharing
+    - Migrating files using Windows Sharing

-b.
-Migrating files using File Transfer Protocol (FTP)
+    - Migrating files using File Transfer Protocol (FTP)

-c.
-Migrating files using Hypertext Transfer Protocol (HTTP)
+    - Migrating files using Hypertext Transfer Protocol (HTTP)
 4. Move databases.
 The two methods for migrating databases from one server to another include:

-a.
-Migrating a database from MySQL on Windows Server 2003 to MySQL on Windows Server 2008 or Windows Server 2008 R2.
+    - Migrating a database from MySQL on Windows Server 2003 to MySQL on Windows Server 2008 or Windows Server 2008 R2.

-b.
-Migrating a database from MySQL on Linux to Microsoft® SQL Server® 2005 or Microsoft® SQL Server® 2008 on Windows Server 2008.
+    - Migrating a database from MySQL on Linux to Microsoft® SQL Server® 2005 or Microsoft® SQL Server® 2008 on Windows Server 2008.
 5. Update configurations.
 6. Migrate applications.
 7. Fine-tune any issues.
 See the [Troubleshoot](#_Troubleshoot) section below.

 <a id="_Toc221956169"></a>